 The SHCT Roof Alarm grants programme to help prevent lead theft has now closed.
 Churches seeking such funding should look at the Benefact (formerly All Churches Trust) website: benefacttrust.co.uk

-Applications have re-opened for National Lottery Grants for Heritage from £3,000 to £5million.
-This marks a return to our core business, but it is not a return to ‘business as usual’
+Applications are open for National Lottery Grants for Heritage from £3,000 to £5million.

 The East of England is part of the Midlands and East Area and Places of Worship should contact the Cambridge Office; please note revised contact details below: